Winter Self Care Essentials

 Tea is notoriously known for its relaxing and healing properties.
 Getting cozy on the couch, wrapped in a blanket with a cup of tea on a cold winter day.
 Who doesn't love that?!
 Since winter is a time for us to slow down, relax, rest, and rejuvenate, lots of tea will be necessary.

-There's something extra cozy and organic feeling about heating up my water in an old fashioned tea kettle.
+There's something extra cozy feeling about heating up my water in my copper gooseneck kettle.
 I have pretty much eliminated microwave use and I recommend you do the same.
 Microwaves literally send radiation through anything you heat up and kill nutrients in food.
-Tea kettles eliminate this issue for you, use it to heat up any liquid of choice!
+Tea kettles eliminate this issue for you, plus they are easy to use, use it to heat up any liquid of choice!

 This brings me to my next point concerning health.
 Tea is absolutely amazing for us and offers so many health benefits, just not when it comes in those little convenient tea bags.
 The unfortunate fact is that most of those tea bags are made of micro-plastics and other nasty compounds that we should not be ingesting.
 Those tea bags go into a boiling cup of water releasing micro plastics and chemicals into your drink.
 No thank you!

 The safest, healthiest way to consume tea is to purchase organic loose leaf tea and a metal tea infuser.
-This way there is no worry about what you're putting into your body.
+This way there is no worry about what could be leaking into your tea and body.
 Plus by doing this you’ll be reducing waste and plastic emissions all while saving money.
 There are some non toxic tea brands that use natural, plant based bags, my favorites are Your Tea and Numi.

 There are so many different varieties of tea and they all offer their own unique benefits.
 The product that I linked offers nine different divine, organic teas that come in eco friendly packaging.

-Since many of us love adding a hint of sweet to tea, I recommend going with a raw honey vs. refined sugar or a non raw version of honey.
-Raw honey offers a range of health benefits on its own without any chemicals, pesticides, or deadly side effects of refined sugar.
+Since many of us love adding a hint of sweetness to tea, I recommend going with a raw honey vs. refined sugar or a non raw version of honey.
+Raw honey offers a range of health benefits on its own vs refined sugar which just causes inflammation.

-In the spirit of rest and relaxation cozy clothes are required!
+In the spirit of rest and relaxation, cozy clothes are required!
 Winter isn't super cold everywhere like it is in the northeast, however, we all need comfy lounge wear that we get excited to put on.
 I don't know about you but I pretty much live in my lounge wear.
 I’ve become somewhat of a lounge wear connoisseur and the three piece set that I’ve linked above is hands down my favorite set.
-It’s high quality, super soft material that gently hugs the body and gives you all of the cozy feels.
-And yes, it is okay to wear out in public 😜
+It’s high quality, super soft material that gently hugs the body and gives you all of the cute, cozy vibes!

 In many parts of the United States and across the world winter is a dark, cold time of year.
-There are less hours of sunlight, the temperatures are often freezing and it's cloudy, raining, or snowing half the time.
-Time spent outside in the sun during this time of year is rare and many suffer vitamin D deficiencies along with all of the other amazing health benefits the sun provides us with.
-I’ve recently written a blog on this, click the link below if you're interested in learning more about how important the sun is for human health.
+There are less hours of sunlight and the temperatures are often freezing.
+Time spent outside in the sun during this time of year decreases and many suffer vitamin D deficiencies along with all of the other amazing health benefits the sun provides us with.
+I have an entire blog dedicated to this, click the link below if you're interested in learning more about how essential the sun is for human health.

-It’s no wonder why many people suffer seasonal depression, we need the sun in order to thrive.
-One of the best things you can do for yourself if you live in a cold climate and are not getting at least twenty minutes of sunshine per day is to invest in a high quality vitamin D supplement.
-Vitamin D is essential to overall health and wellbeing and while it’s much more beneficial to get natural vitamin D, taking a supplement is your next best option.
-This is a non negotiable for me.
-I either suck it up and stand outside in the cold when it’s sunny out, sit in front of a window where the sun beams in, or if I can't do that I take a vitamin D supplement at night.
+It’s no wonder why many people suffer seasonal depression and a slew of other ailments during winter.
+We need the sun in order to thrive and achieve true health.
+If you live in cold climate and are not getting about twenty minutes of sunshine per day, invest in a high quality vitamin D3 supplement.
+Vitamin D3 is essential to overall health and wellbeing and while it’s much more beneficial to get it in its natural form, taking a supplement is your next best option.
+If possible, however, make the effort to get outside and into the sun for a bit.
+No supplement can replace all the sun does for us.

-The one I’ve linked above is Vitamin D3+K2+COQ10 by the brand Cymbiotika.
-It’s specifically made with vitamin D3 which is the kind of vitamin D or bodies naturally make when exposed to sunlight.
+The one I’ve linked above is Vitamin D3+K2+COQ10 by Cymbiotika, an amazing company that makes some of the highest quality supplements out there.
+It’s specifically made with vitamin D3 which is the kind of vitamin D our bodies naturally make when exposed to sunlight.
 It’s formulated with K2 which helps calcium get distributed to parts of the body that need it the most like bones and teeth.
-When vitamin D and calcium are both present they help each other's absorption rates.
+When vitamin D and calcium are both present they enhance each other's absorption rates.
 COQ10 supports energy levels and protection against free radicals and oxidative stress promoting healthy aging of the body.

 Winter is a time of deep healing.
-It’s a time to reflect inward, to ask ourselves where we still hold traumas, what we need to release, how we can surrender ego and control, how we can become more at peace, and so much more.
-It's also a time to recognize how far we've come in our personal journey's.
+It’s a time to reflect inward, to ask ourselves where we still hold traumas, what we need to release, how we can surrender ego and control, how we can become more at peace, gain more freedom and happiness, etc. It's also a time to recognize how far we've come in our personal journeys.

 The journal I linked above is beautiful, hardcover, Persian designed.
 I believe in having a journal that you love and get excited to write in.

-Nothing screams winter and the holiday season like hot chocolate does.
+Nothing screams winter and the holiday season like hot chocolate.
 This year, however, we are making the nourishing, homemade version of that.

 This hot cacao recipe is so delicious and so packed with body loving ingredients that you can drink every day if you want!
 This recipe makes two servings and does contain sesame (tahini) so if you are allergic just leave that ingredient out.